ncatlab/nlab-content/pages/9/0/7/1/1709/content.md

 (where $P \times_G A \to X$ is the associated bundle of spectra) is the _twisted $A$-cohomology of $X$_ with the twist specified by the class of $P$.

++-- {: .un_remark}
-## Remark
+###### Remark

-_Since the associated bundle $P \times_G A$ is in general no longer itself a spectrum, twisted cohomology is not an example of [[generalized (Eilenberg-Steenrod) cohomology|generalized Eilenberg?Steenrod cohomology]].
+Since the associated bundle $P \times_G A$ is in general no longer itself a spectrum, twisted cohomology is not an example of [[generalized (Eilenberg-Steenrod) cohomology|generalized Eilenberg?Steenrod cohomology]].

 To stay within the spectrum point of view, May&#8211;Sigurdsson suggested that twisted cohomology should instead be formalized in terms of _parameterized homotopy theory_, where one thinks of $P \times_G A$ as a parameterized family of spectra.
 This is discussed below.

+=--

 In our context for $H(X;A)$, a coefficient object for [[cohomology|cohomology]] is a (possibly generalized) space $A$: the $A$-cohomology $H(X;A)$ of a [[topological space|topological space]] $X$ with coefficients in $A$ is the set of homotopy classes of maps $X \to A$: